 - Remote Access VPN

-- VPN client feature is not available for Firewalla: Transparent Bridge Mode
+Firewalla VPN Client is not available for boxes in Transparent Bridge Mode.

 You have many devices at home, all connected to a router that provides access to the Internet.
 You worry that your ISP can see your internet traffic and log your browsing history.
-Or you are in a location, where some websites you want to use are inaccessible to the location you are at.
+Or, you're in a location where some websites you want to use are inaccessible.

 You paid for a 3rd party VPN Service to protect your online traffic from snooping, interference, and censorship.
-But you have to install VPN Clients on all your devices to get them connected to the 3rd party VPN Service, and you have to manage them (all your laptops, smartphones, tablets, and game consoles) with apps on different platforms separately.
+But you have to install VPN Clients on all your devices to get them connected to the 3rd party VPN Service, and you have to manage them (all your laptops, smartphones, tablets, and gaming consoles) with apps on different platforms.
 Some of your devices may not even be able to install a VPN client app.
-Or you want to watch Netflix on Apple TV, but are told that it's not supported in your location.
+Or, you want to watch Netflix on Apple TV, but it's not supported in your location.

 Firewalla VPN Client enables you to connect your network to a 3rd party VPN Server.
-You don't need to install an individual VPN app on all devices.
-All you need to do is to enable the VPN Client on the Firewalla app, and select which device you want to connect to the 3rd party VPN Server.
+You don't need to install individual VPN apps on all your devices– just enable the VPN Client on the Firewalla app and select which device you want to connect to the 3rd party VPN Server.

 Remote Access VPN

-When you are working from home, you need to access the company network to access files, printers, or connect to a computer.
+When working from home, you must access your company network to see files and printers or connect to a computer.

 You want to have an easy way to access company resources remotely while you are at home.
-Your company wants to provide you with a secure way to access its network.
+Your company wants to provide a secure way to access its network.

-Remote access VPN enables you to securely connect to the office network from anywhere securely.
+Remote access VPNs enable you to connect to your office network from anywhere securely.
 This is an encrypted channel that is only visible one way.
-This setup requires you to have 2 Firewalla boxes.
-One as the VPN server, the other as the VPN client.
-Here are more details on Firewalla VPN Server.
+This setup requires 2 Firewalla boxes– one as the VPN server, the other as the VPN client.
+Read more in our article about Firewalla's VPN Server.

 Site to Site VPN

 Your company has offices at two different sites.
-Both the headquarters and the subsidiary (branch) office have their own separate network, with computers and servers connected.
+The headquarters and the subsidiary office have separate networks with computers and servers connected.

-Someone sitting at a computer in the headquarter is not able to access the server on the subsidiary (branch) office, and vice versa.
+Someone sitting at a computer in headquarters is not able to access the server at the subsidiary office, and vice versa.

-Site-to-site VPN allows you to connect the two networks.
+Site-to-site VPNs allow you to connect two separate networks.
 Devices in one network can reach devices in the other network under strong encryption.
 You can read more in our article about Firewalla Site to Site VPNs.

 Step 1: Create a VPN connection